dogeystamp/chess_inator/README.md

 By labelling the position with the real game outcome, the engine gets feedback on positions that are good and bad.

-Here is a log of the reinforcement learning used to train the engine, and the source of the data being used.
+Here is a log of the machine learning used to train the engine, and the source of the data being used.
 See the [NNUE readme](./nnue/README.md) for technical details about the training pipeline.